Disaster Recovery Plan Examples and Essential Elements for Your Plan

 Protecting Data Effortlessly with Cloudian

 If you need to backup data to on-premises storage, Cloudian offers low-cost disk-based storage with capacity up to 1.5 Petabytes.
-You can also set up a Cloudian appliance in a remote site and save data directly to the remote site using our integrated data management tools.
+You can also set up Cloudian in a remote site and save data directly to the remote site using our integrated data management tools.

 Alternatively, you can use a hybrid cloud setup.
 Backup data to a local Cloudian appliance, and configure it to replicate all data to the cloud.
 This allows you to access data locally for quick recovery, while keeping a copy of data on the cloud in case a disaster affects the on-premise data center.